Asbestos siding removal is a thankless, yet often unnecessary, task.

 - Asbestos waste disposal bags and duct tape.

-- Garden hose with water source, and sprayer attachment.
+- Garden hose with a water source, and sprayer attachment.